 Jitka Hanzlová

-Jitka Hanzlová came to Germany in 1982 and studied photography and communication technology in Essen, in 1993 she was awarded the Dr.-Otto-Steinert-Preis by the Deutsche Gesellschaft für Photographie, in 2003 the Grand Prix, Arles.
-Her work has been shown in numerous international individual exhibitions, including the exhibition Billboards at Kunsthaus Bregenz (2008), Museum Folkwang (2006), Stedelijk Museum (2001), or Deichtorhallen (2000).
+In 1982 Jitka Hanzlová came to Germany, studied visual communication with main focus photography at University Essen (1987-1994), in 1993 she was awarded the Dr.-Otto-Steinert-Preis by the Deutsche Gesellschaft für Photographie, in 1995 she received the DG BANK Frankfurt scholarship, in 2003 the Grand Prix, Arles, and in 2007 the Paris Photo Prize for Contemporary Photography.
+Her work has been shown in numerous international individual exhibitions, including the National Galleries of Scotland (2013), the exhibition Billboards at Kunsthaus Bregenz (2008), Museum Folkwang in Essen (2006), Stedelijk Museum, Amsterdam (2001), or Deichtorhallen Hamburg (2000).